-So, after a gruelling 9 rounds, do we have a out-and-out winner?
+So, after a gruelling 9 rounds pitting the heat pump against the boiler, do we have a out-and-out winner?
 Not really.

 For homeowners who are off the gas mains grid, building a sustainable home, or simply trying to be a bit more environmentally friendly, we’d suggest investing in a heat pump.
 For those on gas mains, it’s probably better financially to replace your boiler with a high-efficiency one.